T30 heavy tank: Prototypes

+Even though some of the tanks spent only a few months or even weeks at the proving grounds, they were all broken in.
+For instance, tank #4 traveled for 213 km before being sent to Canada for winter trials.
+Some defects were discovered in the transmission.
+Tank #6 that was sent to Yuma had some engine components replaced before it was sent out.
+Additional trials took place in October-December 1948, and the transmission had to be replaced.
+In 1949 the transmission was replaced with the improved CD-850-3.

+As for the other tanks, they drove significantly further during trials.
+T30 #1 drove for 800 km, of which 142.5 km was using a CD-850-2 transmission.
+T30 #2 set the record among all the heavy tanks.
+The tank drove for 3766 km in total, 1492 of which were with the CD-850-2 transmission.
+The engine and transmission had to be replaced during trials, but nevertheless the AV-1790 showed itself to be much more reliable than the Ford GAC.
+Since this engine was also noticeably more powerful, it was considered the winner of the comparative trials.
+Production of the Medium Tank M46 with the Continental AV-1790-5A engine and CD-850-3 transmission began in 1949.
+This combination of engine and transmission was also used in the Heavy Tank T43, which turned into the M103.

+Surprisingly, the T30 was the longest lasting among the experimental American heavy tanks.
+4 of the 6 prototypes survive to this day.
+Of the two tanks that were tested at the Aberdeen Proving Grounds, #1 is clearly still around.
+Tank #3 also survived, the only heavy tank at the Detroit Tank Arsenal that was not scrapped.
+Tank #6 is currently in Fort Jackson, and tank #5 is on display at the U.S. Army Armor & Cavalry Collection.

 Early tanks

 Plans for four pilot heavy tanks were put forward in 1944; two T29 with a 105 mm gun and two T30 with a 155 mm gun.

-The T30 pilot models were started in April 1945 and were delivered in 1947.
+The T30 pilot models were started in April 1944 and were delivered in 1945.

 Apart from modifications to fit the different engine, the chassis was the same as the T29.
 The 155 mm gun fired separate loading (shell and charge) ammunition.
 The loader was assisted by a spring rammer.
 The T30 was fitted with one of the largest guns ever used on an American tank.
-The high, rounded edge, turret was needed to accommodate the standing loader and large gun mount.
+The high, rounded edge turret was needed to accommodate the standing loader and large gun mount.
 Even then the gun could only be loaded at limited elevations.
 It could carry a mixed assortment of 34 T35E1 HVAP (high-velocity armor piercing), M112B1 and T29E1 APCBC-HE (armor-piercing capped ballistic cap high-explosive) M107 HE (high explosive), or M110 WP (Smoke) rounds.